UkoeHB/bevy_kot/README.md

 - Interactive element builder for [`bevy_lunex`], with a robust backend for handling arbitrary interaction sources.
 - `StyleStack` utility to enable style cascading/overriding when building a UI tree.
-- `UiBuilderCtx` utility for building UI trees.
+- `UiBuilder` utility for building UI trees.
 It automatically manages `StyleStack` frames.

 ### ECS